Religion and Theology

 You have the flexibility to specialise or study broadly across many areas.
 You can study Sanskrit, Hebrew, Greek, Latin, Japanese or Chinese.

 You can spend a semester studying at one of our world-renowned partner institutions in Asia, Australia, Canada, the US or Europe – or spend a year overseas on the MArts course.

 In your final-year you can carry out fieldwork or a community placement, giving you the chance to research living or past religious communities either locally or further afield.

 Religion and Theology courses for 2022

-We believe that the place of religion in the world can be best understood by examining it from a variety of perspectives across disciplines.
-Our approach uses different methodologies, which include historical, archaeological, linguistic, philosophical, theological and comparative perspectives.
+We believe that the place of religion in the world can be best understood by examining it from a variety of disciplinary perspectives.
+Our approach includes historical, philosophical, theological, literary, textual, anthropological, and comparative methodologies.